kiriarf/CV/README.md

 - English (fluent)
 - Russian (native)
 - Lithuanian (fluent, but need some practice)
-- German (conversational)
+- German (basic/intermediate)

 ## Hobbies

 My main hobby is playing What?
 Where?
 When?
 It is a Russian game, where a team of six players answer a question within a minute.
 The closest analogy would be a pub quiz, but questions are answered with logic and deduction, rather than being trivia-based.

 Furthermore, I always seek to try new experiences, such as skydiving, surfing and wakeboarding.
-During lockdown, I found a passion in cooking and trying to recreate my favourite dishes from scratch.
-I also enjoy playing video games (CS:GO, LoL, Dota, Overwatch) with my friends
+This also led me to climb Mt Kilimanjaro over Christmas, which I am very proud of!
+During lockdown, my wife and I found a passion in cooking and trying to recreate our favourite dishes from scratch.
+I also enjoy playing video games (CS:GO, LoL, Dota, Overwatch) with my friends.

-In the past year, we got a puppy and a kitten and my life has been revolving around them ever since :)
+In the past year, we got a puppy and a kitten, so, really, my life has been revolving around them ever since :)